 Resources to help you assess risk

-The Safety House Another familiar tool, this is used to hear from the child about who and what can keep them safe, what rules need to be in place and how we can get to a point where the child feels safe.
+The Safety House Tool Another familiar tool, this is used to hear from the child about who and what can keep them safe, what rules need to be in place and how we can get to a point where the child feels safe.
 This tool can also be used to explore any feelings of blame they may have and worries about what may happen if we are involved and if they talk to us about what is happening.
-SDM manual Family Risk Evaluation, Family Risk Re-evaluation.

-The post-separation power and control wheel (Domestic Abuse Intervention Programs, 2013, based on the Duluth Model) provides information on the ways perpetrators may use contact with children to harass and intimidate their mother.
+The Post Separation Power and Control Wheel wheel (Domestic Abuse Intervention Programs, 2013, based on the Duluth Model) provides information on the ways perpetrators may use contact with children to harass and intimidate their mother.

 Related forms, templates and resourcesBack to top